 IDENTIFYING FACIAL SKIN ISSUES

 The process of properly diagnosing a patient’s skin issues can be cumbersome and time consuming.
 One method is by assigning the skin a diagnosis such as acne, rosacea, melasma, contact/irritant dermatitis, eczema, psoriasis, or actinic keratosis and treating it accordingly.
 However, in many cases, the patient has more than one issue occurring concurrently.
 For example, many acne patients develop irritant dermatitis from acne medications.
 The focus here is caring for the skin from a phenotypic approach, which is a simplified way to discuss the various issues that need to be considered when prescribing the proper skin-care regimen.
 The phenotypic approach focuses on 4 main facial skin issues: skin hydration, inflammation, pigmentation, and skin aging risk factors.

-Xerosis, or “dry skin,” is characterized by dull color (usually gray white), rough texture, and an elevated number of ridges, and may ...
+Xerosis, or “dry skin,” is characterized by dull color (usually gray white), rough texture, and an elevated ...